contefran/dungeonpy/Readme.md

 Launch DungeonPy and a startup dialog appears.
 Select your role:

 - **Dungeon Master** — opens the tracker, map editor, and hosts a server that players can connect to.
+  - **Start a new game** — loads the built-in example session so you can start placing combatants immediately.
+  - **Load a previous game** — click **Browse** to pick a save file from `Savegames/` (or anywhere else).
-Enter an optional session password (leave blank to allow anyone to join).
+  - Enter an optional session password (leave blank to allow anyone to join).
 - **Player** — enter your character name and the DM's address, then connect.

 **Binary**